-Root canals are essential dental procedures used to treat and save teeth with severely infected roots.
-The pulp, which is the living part of the tooth containing nerves and tissues, can become infected, leading to pain, swelling, and potential tooth loss if not treated.
+Root canals are important dental procedures designed to treat and save teeth with severely infected roots.
+The pulp, which is the living part of the tooth containing nerves and tissue, can become infected, causing pain, swelling, and possible tooth loss if not treated.
 During a root canal, the damaged pulp and infected root are removed.
-In some cases, an antibiotic may be prescribed to help prevent further infection.
-After the procedure, the remaining tooth structure can be restored with a cap or crown, which helps restore both the tooth’s natural appearance and normal function.
+In some cases, an antibiotic may be recommended to prevent further infection.
+After the procedure, the remaining tooth structure can be restored with a crown, which helps maintain both the tooth’s natural appearance and normal function.

 Many patients associate root canals with pain and discomfort.

-But local anesthetics and advancements in modern dentistry have made root canals highly tolerable procedures that are often no less comfortable than getting a standard filling.
-Upon completion, a restored tooth that has undergone a root canal will blend in with surrounding teeth – virtually undetectable to the average eye.
-More than 9 out of 10 root canal procedures are successful, and most treatments last many years or even a lifetime.
+However, local anesthetics and modern dental techniques make root canals highly comfortable, often no more uncomfortable than receiving a standard filling.
+After treatment, the restored tooth blends seamlessly with surrounding teeth and is virtually undetectable.
+More than nine out of ten root canal procedures are successful, and most last many years or even a lifetime.

 Frequently Asked Questions